-In order to probe the closest regions to the SMBH, we need to sample the shortest possible variability time-scales.
-On these time scales, transient/variable emission/absorption features may manifest, for example due to the variability of the primary irradiating X-ray continuum, or to motions of the outflowing gas.
-To study these features, we relied on time-resolved spectral analysis techniques.
-The aim of our approach is to eventually find features that would not be detected in average spectra: in fact, because of their transient/variable nature, they could be averaged out over long exposure times.
-Nonetheless, there is an observational limit to the proximity to the SMBH (and minimum time-scale) which is set by the photon count-rate available.
-Therefore the time resolution of our spectra corresponds to a trade off between sampling short time scales while retaining a sufficient number of counts within each time-resolved spectrum to allow for a meaningful statistical analysis.
-In order to identify the physical scales that we can probe, we first considered the Keplerian orbital period at a given distance (in $R{\rm g}$) from a black hole with adimensional spin a (Bardeen et al. 1972):
+In order to probe the closest regions to the SMBH, we need to sample the shortest possible variability timescales.
+On these timescales, transient and variable emission and absorption features may manifest.
+These can, for example, be due to the variability of the primary irradiating X-ray continuum or to motions of the outflowing gas.
+To study these features, we relied on timeresolved spectral analysis techniques.
+The aim of our approach is to eventually find features that would not be detected in average spectra: because of their transient or variable nature, they could be averaged out over long exposure times.
+Nevertheless, there is an observational limit to the proximity to the SMBH (and minimum timescale) which is set by the photon count-rate available.
+Therefore, the time resolution of our spectra corresponds to a trade off between sampling short timescales and retaining a sufficient number of counts within each time-resolved spectrum to allow for a meaningful statistical analysis.
+In order to identify the physical scales that we can probe, we first considered the Keplerian orbital period at a given distance (in $R_g$ ) from a black hole with adimensional spin a (Bardeen et al. 1972):

 Fig. 1.
-Background-subtracted light curve of NGC 3783 (red points) with the corresponding background (pink points), extracted in the 4-10 keV band.
-The time bins are 5ks.
-The identifiers of each observation (U1-3, O1-2) refer to the state of the source (Unobscured, Obscured), as pointed in Sect.
+Background-subtracted light curve of NGC 3783 (red points) with the corresponding background (pink points) extracted in the 4-10 keV band.
+The time bins are 5 ks.
+The identifiers of each observation (U1-3, O1-2) refer to the state of the source (Unobscured, Obscured), as described in Sect.
 2.

-$$t = 310 \left[a + \left(\frac{R}{R_g} \right)^{\frac{3}{2}} \right] M_7 (s) \tag{1}$$
+$$t = 310 \left[ a + \left(\frac{R}{R_g}\right)^{\frac{3}{2}} \right] M_7 (s).$$ (1)

-Given the BH mass of NGC 3783 of $3\times10^7~M{\odot}$ (Peterson et al. 2004) and using a spin value a=0, we find that a time resolution of 5 ks corresponds to the orbital period at $\sim 3~R{\rm g}$.
-This carries the potential to oversample periodicities or non-random variations occurring at larger radii, meaning that we may probe and map regions just outside of the event horizon.
-We note that, in terms of light travel time, 5ks correspond to a few tens (~ 35) $R{\rm g}$.
-Then we verified that using this duration as a time resolution allows us to have a good photon statistics.
-To this aim, we extracted spectra in time bins of 5 ks; to give an idea of the available number of counts, the spectrum with the lowest flux (ninth bin of O1), provides ~ 3500 photons in the 4-10 keV band.
-By assuming this time resolution, we obtain a total of 88 spectra, 56 for the unobscured dataset and 32 for the obscured one.
+Given the BH mass of NGC 3783 of $3 \times 10^7 M{\odot}$ (Peterson et al. 2004) and using a spin value a = 0, we find that a time resolution of 5 ks corresponds to the orbital period at ~ 3 $R_g$ .
+This carries the potential to over-sample periodicities or non-random variations occurring at larger radii, meaning that we may probe and map regions just outside of the event horizon.
+We note that, in terms of light travel time, 5 ks corresponds to a few tens (~35) of $R_g$ .
+We then verified that using this duration as a time resolution allows us to have good photon statistics.
+To this aim, we extracted spectra in time bins of 5 ks; to give an idea of the available number of counts, the spectrum with the lowest flux (ninth bin of O1) provides ~3500 photons in the 4- 10 keV band.
+By assuming this time resolution, we obtain a total of 88 spectra, namely 56 for the unobscured dataset and 32 for the obscured one.